gsebdev/website-emiliejoos.com/README.md

 # Next.js Website with MySQL DB Connection

 ## Description
-This Next.js application is designed to work with a MySQL database using the mysql2 package.
+This app is a website designed for an osteopathic practice, it has a admin back-office and works with a MySQL database using the mysql2 package.
 It utilizes an .env file to set the database parameters and the JWT secret key for authentication.

 # Routes
 - '/' is the front office base route